NGX123/bash-scripts/config/misc/macos-vbox-linux-setup.md

 - Setup Shared Folder - `VirtualBox App -> Linux VM -> Settings -> Shared Folders -> Add(+) -> Path(Select a folder on host), Auto-Mount(On), Mount Point(/media/shared) -> Ok`

 ### Setup Shared Folders in the linux inside the VM
-- Create the folder on the path where the shared direcotry will be mounted - (Terminal in the VM)`sudo mkdir /media/shared`
+- Create the folder on the path where the shared direcotry will be mounted - (Terminal in linux in the VM)`sudo mkdir /media/shared`
 - Mount and run VBox Guest CD
 	* Linux VM Running Window -> Devices -> Insert Guest ISO
 	* Mount the guest ISO -> (Terminal in the VM)`sudo mkdir /media/guest && sudo mount /dev/cdrom /media/guest`